1

 What Router Recovery 2.1 can do

 Router Recovery 2.1 separates ASUS active TFTP from OpenWrt-style passive TFTP.
-For selected ASUS profiles, it can check whether the router returns the expected rescue response, then continue with guided firmware upload after unlock.
+For selected ASUS profiles, it can check whether the router returns the expected rescue response, then continue with guided firmware upload in the purchased app.

 Verified reference devices